 - Finalize your summer class schedule.
-Summer registration begins February 21.
-Finalize your schedule by mid-April at the latest.
-Classes for Pell Grant consideration must be added by June 7, 2017.
+Summer registration begins February 19.
+Finalize your schedule by mid-April if possible.
+Classes for Pell Grant and Direct Loan consideration must be added by June 11, 2019.

-- Monitor your Student Center for Holds or To Do items that could prevent summer aid awarding or disbursement.
+- Monitor your Student Homepage for Holds or To Do items that could prevent summer aid awarding or disbursement.

-- Use the “Request Summer Loans” link in your Student Center under “Finances” to check your eligibility and to request federal unsubsidized or subsidized loans.
+- Select the “Request Summer Loans” link to check your eligibility and to request federal unsubsidized or subsidized loans.

 - You’ll receive an email notification that your aid is awarded.
-Log in to your Student Center to accept, decline, or reduce your loans.
+Visit the Financial Aid tile to accept, decline, or reduce your loans.
 Your Pell Grant is automatically accepted on your behalf.

 Receiving Aid (Disbursements)